 I still do some print work whenever I get the the chance, so I'm fully competent not only in Photoshop and Illustrator, but also InDesign and Acrobat.

-Use elegant UI design and effective UX design to create responsive (mobile friendly), user centred websites that have low bounce rates, high pages per visit rates and high conversion rates.
+Use elegant UI design and effective UX methods to create responsive (mobile friendly), user centred websites and apps that have low bounce rates and high pages per visit and conversion rates.